Law and Design: a monograph

 A diverse array of scholars and practitioners are working at the intersections of law and design.
 However, this work is generally fragmented and under-theorised.

-- It surfaces classical pragmatism as a shared ancestor of law and of design.
+• Surfacing classical pragmatism as a shared ancestor of law and of design;

-- It develops a novel pragmatic framework for exploring how, when, where, why, and by and for whom, designerly knowledge and techniques are and ought (not) to be used to address lawyerly concerns.
+• Developing a novel pragmatic framework for exploring how, when, where, why, and by and for whom, designerly knowledge and techniques are and ought (not) to be used to address lawyerly concerns; and

-- It draws on insights from original collaborative academic and social experimentation, including the Cyprus Interspecies Council (2024), the Fantasy Legal Exhibitions project (2023), and the Edinburgh Legal Theory Bazaar (2023).
+It draws on insights from original collaborative academic and social experimentation, including:

-The hope is that this book will act as a vibrant and resilient bridge between the two disciplines, supporting the responsible advancement of thinking and practice in the field.
+The hope is that this book will act as a vibrant and resilient bridge between law and design disciplines, supporting the responsible advancement of thinking and practice in the field.

 See further